aleen42/PersonalWiki/git/model/model.md

 Release branches support preparation of a new production release.
 They allow for last-minute dotting of i’s and crossing t’s.
 Furthermore, they allow for minor bug fixes and preparing meta-data for a release (version number, build dates, etc.).
 By doing all of this work on a release branch, the **develop** branch is cleared to receive features for the next big release.

+The key moment to branch off a new release branch from **develop** is when develop (almost) reflects the desired state of the new release.
+At least all features that are targeted for the release-to-be-built must be merged in to **develop** at this point in time.
+All features targeted at future releases may not—they must wait until after the release branch is branched off.

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../../pic/tail.gif"></a>